valiakon/MultimodalAnalysis_SpeakerDiarization/README.md

 ### Speaker Diarization

 The project tries to solve the problem of "who speaks when" in a video file.
 A semi-supervised method is implemented.
-Speaker Diarization is a challenging problem because audio and image have to be combined to result in better accuracy, when usually the number of persons participating is unknown.
-Additionally, other problems it has to face are that two or more persons could speak at the same time and both noise and background music would be a "part" of the discussion.
+Speaker Diarization is a challenging problem because both audio and image have to be combined to result in better accuracy, when usually the number of persons participating is unknown.
+Additionally, an other problems would be that two or more persons could speak at the same time and both noise and background music would be a "part" of the discussion.

 ### Algorithm Steps